IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

-# Banking Digitalization using Hybrid Cloud with z Systems
+# Banking Digitalization using Hybrid Cloud with IBM Z.

 The following documentation will introduce the available Banking APIs published on IBM Bluemix with logical business programs running on the IBM Z Mainframe through a simulated retail bank called MPLbank.